jlandgre/ExcelSteps/Readme.md

 **Next Steps**<br/>
 * Add a DeleteColumn recipe step
 * Add capability to automatically name blank columns that are within a table's header range.
 This will allow ExcelSteps to handle the use case where an imported table includes unnamed columns (such as occurs with a Pandas DataFrame whose index is unnamed).
 ExcelSteps could a) name these with an indexed name such as "Unnamed_0", Unnamed_1" etc. and b) optionally delete such columns if unneeded.
-* Augment ExcelStepper with additional steps such as column Rename and Replace and to add additional table formatting steps for freezing the first row or selected columns in a table.
+* Augment ExcelSteps with additional steps such as column Rename and Replace and to add additional table formatting steps for freezing the first row or selected columns in a table.
 * Add automatic range naming on Lists worksheet to make it easy to park dropdown list values there
 * Automate re-validation by writing code that walks through all checks and compares results versus a verified standard file
 * Consider eliminating individual formatting steps in ExcelSteps --in favor of simply using Col_Format for tasks like adding a header comment